Azure/go-shuttle/README.md

 ```
 topicName := "topic"
 dupeDetectionWindow := 5 * time.Minute
-publisher, _ := pubsub.NewPublisher(
+pub, _ := publisher.New(
     topicName,
-    pubsub.PublisherWithConnectionString(serviceBusConnectionString),
+    publisher.WithConnectionString(serviceBusConnectionString),
-    pubsub.SetDuplicateDetection(&dupeDetectionWindow), // if window is null then a default of 30 seconds is used
+    publisher.SetDuplicateDetection(&dupeDetectionWindow), // if window is null then a default of 30 seconds is used
 )
 ```